puiterwijk/flask-oidc/docs/index.rst

     Name of the cookie used to store the users' login state.
 Defaults to "oidc_id_token".

+  OIDC_ID_TOKEN_COOKIE_PATH
+    Path under which the login state cookie is stored.
+Defaults to "/".

   OIDC_ID_TOKEN_COOKIE_TTL
     Integer telling how long the login state of the user remains valid.
     Defaults to 7 days.